jmurzy/react-router-native/README.md

 <TabsRoute path="/" component={Component} reducer={reducer}/>
 ```

-### Example
+### Examples
-The example app from the GIF can be found at `examples/Aviato`.
+The source includes a few [examples](/examples) that should help you get started.
+The example app from the GIF above can be found at `examples/Aviato`.
 You can run it as follows:

 ```bash
 git clone https://github.com/jmurzy/react-router-native